Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 Jon has a few choice words about this before he introduces his experts.

-They did not see much the night before, so they go in to assess.
+They did not see much the night before, so they went in to assess.

 Jennifer sees that the kitchen is a mess of tools and packages on counters.